Posts

 The Future of Transit and Education: A Collaborative Vision

-As cities continue to grow and evolve, the relationship between public transportation and education will become even more critical.
-The future of transit must prioritize the needs of students, ensuring that every learner has access to the resources and opportunities they deserve.
+As cities continue to grow and evolve, the relationship between public transportation and education will become more important rather than less.
+The future of transit must prioritize the needs of students — alongside the needs of workers, the elderly, and other transit-dependent populations — because the educational outcomes that depend on transit translate directly into long-run regional economic outcomes.

 Conclusion